MurdoNicolai/holbertonschool-validation/module4_task2/README.md

 * `package` : make a zipfile with dis and the api
 * `lint` : checks readme and deploy
 * `clean` : cleans up package or build
+* `build-docker`: builds virtual machine to run the website on

 ## Workflow